Eaton’s Fairytale Vignettes

 From mid-November until mid-January, visitors of all ages will be delighted by the fifteen fun, fairytale vignettes that make up this classic favourite including Cinderella, Humpty Dumpty, Three Blind Mice, and more.

 *Please note that our standard museum admission policies will be in effect for this exhibition.
 The Children’s Museum reserves the right to restrict admitting children unaccompanied by adults as well as adults unaccompanied by children.

 Available Fridays, Saturdays, and Sundays from November 13, 2021 – January 9, 2022

 The Eaton’s Fairytale Vignettes are a traditional holiday favourite for generations of Winnipeggers.
 We are pleased to honour that tradition by offering guided tours of the exhibition to guests of all ages every** Friday, Saturday and Sunday from November 13, 2021 – January 9, 2022 at 11:00AM and 2:00PM.
 Guided Exhibition Tours are included in general museum admission during the holiday season or are available for $5.00 (plus GST) per person.

 - La visite est offerte en français sur demande.
 Veuillez-vous inscrire au moins un jour à l’ avance auprès au 204.924.4005.

 Tours are offered in French on demand.
 Please register at least a day in advance at 204.924.4005.

 - If you are interested in booking a tour for your group outside of these standard tour times, please contact our Sales & Bookings Coordinator at 204.924.4005.

 - Please note that these tours are open to adult visitors unaccompanied by children.

-- **Tours will not be available on December 24, 25, and 31 due to holiday closure and the Top Hats & Tiaras Family New Year’s Eve Event.
+- **Tours will not be available on December 24, 25, and 31 due to holiday closures and New Year’s Eve programming.